AI Use Cases/Construction

 Revenue & Operational Impact

 This operational blindness creates measurable revenue leakage.
-Deal cycles stretch 6-9 months because marketing can't identify which accounts are actively planning bids or which have recent schedule variance indicating budget flexibility.
-Sales teams spend 40% of their time re-qualifying accounts that marketing should have pre-scored, while high-intent accounts slip to competitors who move faster.
+Construction deal cycles already run long, and they stretch further when marketing can't identify which accounts are actively planning bids or which have recent schedule variance indicating budget flexibility.
+Sales teams burn hours re-qualifying accounts that marketing should have pre-scored, while high-intent accounts slip to competitors who move faster.
 AIA billing cycles and draw schedules create natural buying windows that marketing entirely misses because they lack access to project cash flow data embedded in accounting systems.

 Why Generic Tools Fail